 The National Institute of Dance Medicine and Science (NIDMS), launched in 2012, works with a network of multidisciplinary partners to provide better and more affordable access for all dancers to high quality, evidence-based, dance specific health care and dance science support services.

 To date, we have successfully implemented three dance injury clinics within the NHS, which are freely accessible to dance professionals through GP referral.
 These are based at:

 - Royal United Hospital (RUH), Bath

-“To develop, implement, and disseminate scientific knowledge and evidence-based practice centred on the promotion and optimisation of health, well-being, and performance in dance”.
+Our mission is to develop, implement, and disseminate scientific knowledge and evidence-based practice centred on the promotion and optimisation of health, well-being, and performance in dance.